 Best Practice for External Sharing:

-- Add a Context: Do not just paste the link.
-Explain why the video is interesting, ask a question or give your opinion to stimulate the discussion.
+- Add a Context: Don't just paste the link.
+Explain why the video is interesting, ask a question or give your opinion to stimulate discussion.

 - Check the Link: Before posting, click on the preview to ensure that the link works properly and bring to the desired content.